griffin-reichmuth/griffin-reichmuth.github.io/ecommerce_sales_prediction.md

 -	Taking subsets of the data by the variable SpecialDay showed improved model performance across the key performance metrics for class 1 (a sale).

 ### Recommendations
 -	More than one model should be implemented depending on the time frame of sales prediction (shopping near or on a special day/holiday versus not shopping at that time).
+-	Additional models should be build and tested with the segmentation by visitor type to determine the impact on performance.
 -	Additional sales data should be collected for further analysis and to better optimize the modeling, including total dollars per transaction and the number items per sale.
 -	Future tests should investigate the effect of offering sales, either to all people or targeted by return customers, during holiday periods and other times of the year.